Participants at the 2022 Media Educators Conference

 The showrunners advocated for showing kindness to those they encounter – and to themselves, as well.
 "It's important to remember that everyone is working really hard, and they're doing their best," Johnson said.
 "I think I have to learn to cut myself a little slack in various ways.
 I am also just one person, and I am not going to always pull the rabbit out of the hat."

 A crucial relationship for creators and showrunners is the one they share with casting directors.
-Two top figures in the field, David Rubin, CSA, and Kim Taylor-Coleman, CSA, talked about the casting process and representation in the program, "A Conversation with Casting Directors."
+Two top figures in the field, Kim Taylor-Coleman, CSA, a governor of the Academy's casting directors peer group, and David Rubin, CSA, talked about the casting process and representation in the program, "A Conversation with Casting Directors."

 "I think one of the first jobs of a casting director is to shake the tree and say, 'It may say that this character is a white guy who is forty-five,'" Rubin said. "'But, does it need to be that?
 Can't the story be even more interesting, if it's an Asian woman who has a disability, and somehow, because of her life experience, makes that character more compelling to watch on the screen?'
 So we have to dislodge the preconceived notions of the filmmakers and open up other possibilities, and talk about how each of those different versions of the character will impact the story."